-The Winter edition of our WCGS Updates is now available.
+The Spring edition of our WCGS Updates is now available.
 Peruse the latest edition to learn:

-- Article by Terry Moore on Timelines, Summaries, and Research Logs
+- Article by Terry Moore on "Tools of the Trade: Understanding the Lingo"

 - News, posts, acquisitions, and digitial additions to the NC State Archives and the Government and Heritage Library

 - And if you aren't on Facebook, get a recap of some posts from our WCGS Facebook page, inlcluding lots of great links!